 What is the difference between hojicha and matcha?

 Matcha is of bright green color, especially when it is of ceremonial grade.
 The lower the grade, the less vibrant the color of matcha powder becomes.
 Unlike traditional Japanese green teas, hojicha has a reddish-brown color.
 The hue of hojicha slightly varies depending on the harvest date and whether it is made from Sencha, Bancha, or Kukicha.

 The green tea leaves used for both teas are first steamed, and then dried.
 Matcha is made by stone-grinding flat dried tea leaves (Tencha) into a fine green powder.
 Hojicha is made by slowly roasting tightly rolled dried tea leaves, stems, stalks, or twigs resulting in a loose leaf tea.
 Hojicha can also be ground into a fine powder.

 Fresh matcha has a vegetal aroma, as to be expected from its vibrant green color.
 As a roasted green tea, hojicha has a soothing, almost therapeutic earthy and smoky aroma.
 Tea shop owners often brew hojicha to attract customers into their stores.

 While lower grade matcha tastes bitter, ceremonial grade matcha has a savory umami flavor.
-Our Hojicha Gold Roast also has a satisfying umami flavor which is complemented by its smoky undertones.
-Hojicha Dark Roast is much bolder, and has a rich, smoky, and naturally sweet flavor.
+Our Hojicha Gold Roast also has a satisfying umami flavor, which is complemented by smoky undertones.
+Hojicha Dark Roast tastes bolder, and has a rich, smoky, and naturally sweet flavor.
 The versatile Hojicha Powder has a sweet and smoky flavor.
 All bitterness is removed from hojicha when the green tea leaves are roasted.

 Matcha has approximately 3.2 g of caffeine per 100 g, making it perfect for early mornings.
-Hojicha has only 0.13g of caffeine per 100g, and can be enjoyed later in the day.
+Hojicha has only 0.13 g of caffeine per 100 g, and can be enjoyed later in the day.
 The low caffeine content is achieved by using parts of the tea plant that are naturally low caffeine and as a result of the high heat used during the roasting process.